glycerine/buzz/README.md

 BenchmarkAsyncTowerToTower-4   	 2000000	       764 ns/op	  10.47 MB/s
 ~~~

-In these benchmarks, the channel based Towers are about half the speed of a cond.Sync.
+In these benchmarks, the channel based Towers are about 50-60% of the speed of a cond.Sync.

 # author